xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 There are only two settings when communication between scheduler center and executor just:

-- one：do not configure AccessToken on both, close security check.
+- one:do not configure AccessToken on both, close security check.
-- two：configure the same AccessToken on both;
+- two:configure the same AccessToken on both;

 ## 6 Version update log
 #### 6.1 version V1.1.x，New features [2015-12-05]
 **【since V1.1.x，XXL-JOB was used by company hiring me，alias Ferrari inner company，the latest version is recommended for new project】**
-- 1、simple：support CRUD operation through Web page, simple and one minute to get started；
+- 1、simple:support CRUD operation through Web page, simple and one minute to get started;
-- 2、dynamic：support dynamic update task status,pause/recover task and effective in real time.
+- 2、dynamic:support dynamic update task status,pause/recover task and effective in real time;
-- 3、service HA：task info stored in mysql, Job service support cluster to make sure service HA.
+- 3、service HA:task info stored in mysql, Job service support cluster to make sure service HA;
-- 4、task HA：when some Job services hangs up, tasks will be assigned to some other alive machines, if all nodes of the cluster hangs up,  it will  compensate for the execution of lost task when restart.
+- 4、task HA:when some Job services hangs up, tasks will be assigned to some other alive machines, if all nodes of the cluster hangs up,  it will  compensate for the execution of lost task when restart;
-- 5、one task instance will only be executed on one executor；
+- 5、one task instance will only be executed on one executor;
-- 6、task is executed serially；
+- 6、task is executed serially;
-- 7、support for custom parameters；
+- 7、support for custom parameters;
 - 8、Support pause task execution remotely .

 #### 6.2 version V1.2.x，New features [2016-01-17]
-- 1、support task group；
+- 1、support task group;
 - 2、suport local task, remote task;
-- 3、support two types underlying communication ,Servlet or JETTY；
+- 3、support two types underlying communication ,Servlet or JETTY;
-- 4、support task log；
+- 4、support task log;
-- 5、support serially execution，parallel execution；
+- 5、support serially execution，parallel execution;

-	Description：system architecture of V1.2 divided by function as shown below：
+	Description:system architecture of V1.2 divided by function as shown below:

-		- schedule module（schedule center）：Responsible for managing schedule information，send schedule request according to the schedule configuration;
+		- schedule module（schedule center）:Responsible for managing schedule information，send schedule request according to the schedule configuration;
-		- execute module（executor）：Responsible for receiving schedule request and execute task logic;
+		- execute module（executor）:Responsible for receiving schedule request and execute task logic;
-		- communication module：Responsible for the communication between the schedule module and execute module;
+		- communication module:Responsible for the communication between the schedule module and execute module;
-	advantage：
+	advantage:

-		- Decouple：execute module supply task api, schedule module maintains schedule information, The business is independent of each other;
+		- Decouple:execute module supply task api, schedule module maintains schedule information, The business is independent of each other;
 		- High scalability;
 		- stability;

 #### 6.3 version V1.3.0，New features [2016-05-19]
 - 1、discard local task module, remote task was recommended, easy to decouple system, the JobHander of task was called executor.
 - 2、dicard underlying communication type servlet, JETTY was recommended, schedule and callback bidirectional communication, rebuild the communication logic;
-- 3、UI interactive optimization：optimize left menu expansion and menu item selected status , task list opens the table with compression optimization;
+- 3、UI interactive optimization:optimize left menu expansion and menu item selected status , task list opens the table with compression optimization;
-- 4、【important】executor is subdivided into two develop mode：BEAN、GLUE:
+- 4、【important】executor is subdivided into two develop mode:BEAN、GLUE:

-	Introduction to the executor mode：
+	Introduction to the executor mode:
-		- BEAN mode executor：every executor is a Spring Bean instance，it was recognized and scheduled by XXL-JOB through @JobHander annotation；
+		- BEAN mode executor:every executor is a Spring Bean instance，it was recognized and scheduled by XXL-JOB through @JobHander annotation;
-		 -GLUE mode executor：every executor corresponds to a piece of code，edited and maintained online by Web, Dynamic compile and takes effect in real time, executor is responsible for loading GLUE code and executing；
+		 -GLUE mode executor:every executor corresponds to a piece of code，edited and maintained online by Web, Dynamic compile and takes effect in real time, executor is responsible for loading GLUE code and executing;

 #### 6.4 version V1.3.1，New features [2016-05-23]
-- 1、Update project directory structure：
+- 1、Update project directory structure:
-	- /xxl-job-admin -------------------- 【schedule center】：Responsible for managing schedule information，send schedule request according to schedule configuration；
+	- /xxl-job-admin -------------------- 【schedule center】:Responsible for managing schedule information，send schedule request according to schedule configuration;
 	- /xxl-job-core -----------------------  Public core dependence
-	- /xxl-job-executor-example ------ 【executor】：Responsible for receiving scheduling request and execute task logic；
+	- /xxl-job-executor-example ------ 【executor】:Responsible for receiving scheduling request and execute task logic;
 	- /db ---------------------------------- create table script
 	- /doc --------------------------------- user manual
-- 2、Upgrade the user manual under the new directory structure；
+- 2、Upgrade the user manual under the new directory structure;
-- 3、Optimize some interactions and UI；
+- 3、Optimize some interactions and UI;

 #### 6.5 version V1.3.2，New features [2016-05-28]
-- 1、Schedule logic for transactional handle；
+- 1、Schedule logic for transactional handle;
-- 2、executor asynchronous callback execution log；
+- 2、executor asynchronous callback execution log;
-- 3、【important】based on HA support of schedule center，extend executor’s Failover support，Support configure multiple execution addresses；
+- 3、【important】based on HA support of schedule center，extend executor’s Failover support，Support configure multiple execution addresses;

 #### 6.6 version V1.4.0 New features [2016-07-24]
 - 1、Task dependency: it is implemented by trigger event, it will automatically trigger a child task schedule after Task execute success and callback, multiple child tasks are separated by commas;